ddivyansh04/ATM-INTERFACE/README.md

 2. Create a new branch
    - git checkout -b new-feature
 3. Make your changes and commit them:
-   - git commit -m "Add new feature"
+   - git commit -m "Add: new feature description"
 4. Push to the branch:
    - git push origin new-feature
 5. Create a pull request